 - Nurseries will sell dying or broken plants at a discount (or when they are getting in new stock).
 Ask them to give you a deal on quantity or anything that is likely to be thrown out.
 Don't forget to check with them at the end of the season when the planting season is over.
 You can find the best deals then.

-Try This Slow, But Steady Approach
+3. Take a Slow, But Steady Approach

 A great way to make a path is to use newspaper and mulch.
 I saved all of our newspapers for a couple of months and called the local tree trimming company to deliver wood chips.
 They love to get rid of the chips.
 I made a path with the newspapers and then I spread the mulch.
 The paper helps to prevent weeds.
 The next year, I began buying stones to place in the middle of the mulch to make it look even better and also easier to walk on.
 I bought two stones per week.
 Now, it looks like a foot path on a hiking trail.